cliffjsgit/chapter-14/README.md

      ~/chapter-14 (master)$ ls
      ...

-Create a solutions directory for your exercise solutions, in the chapter-12 directory.
+Create a solutions directory for your exercise solutions, in the chapter-14 directory.

      ~/chapter-14 (master)$ mkdir solutions

-Copy all of your final/completed chapter-9 lab **exercise solutions** from all exercise problems, and the **words.txt** file into the solutions directory.
+Copy all of your final/completed chapter-14 lab **exercise solutions** from all exercise problems, the **sed_tester.txt**, the **words.txt**, the mp3 directory file, and
+**anagram_sets.py** files into the solutions directory.

      ~/chapter-14 (master)$ cp *  solutions/
      ...